prnvyellayi/spring-bottom/README.old.md

 there is a close button at the end of the bottom sheet as well this site is responsive as well, ie works smooth on mobile site as well

+You can test the bottom sheet component by typing npm test

 This site uses only one 3rd party library, framer-motion, for animation effect of the bottom sheet to snap points